Aetherix-ops/petro-eggs/README.md

 ## Note on Docker Images

-Some images (especially Node.js 26) may not yet be published by parkervcp.
+Some docker images may not yet be available depending on parkervcp/yolks publish schedule.
-If unavailable, use the previous version as a fallback.
+If an image is unavailable, use the closest available version as a fallback.
 Track image availability at: https://github.com/parkervcp/yolks

 ---

 ## Contributing

 Pull requests are welcome.
-If an egg is outdated or you want to add a new runtime:
+If an egg is outdated or you want to add a new runtime or database:

 1. Fork this repo.
-2. Create a branch: git checkout -b add/runtime-name
+2. Create a branch: git checkout -b add/name
-3. Commit: git commit -m "add: egg for X runtime vY"
+3. Commit: git commit -m "add: egg for X vY"
 4. Open a Pull Request.

 ---